sparetype/business-documents/Contract/main_contract.md

 ## Other Legal Mumbo Jumbo
 - You cannot transfer this contract to anyone else without My permission.
 - If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of this contract remain in place.
-- This contract is a legal document under exclusive jurisdiction of the courts of Lee County in the State of Alabama.
+- This contract is a legal document under exclusive jurisdiction of the courts of Mobile County in the State of Alabama.

 ## Signatures